adamwong246/testeranto/README.md

 ## teeny-tiny, tightly-typed typescript tests™

-Testeranto.ts a Typescript testing framework, akin to mocha, jasmine or jest.
-Unlike those projects, testeranto focuses on _specifing stateful logic with strong type bindings using an extended gherkin syntax._
+Testeranto.ts an Acceptance Test Driven Development (ATDD) Typescript testing framework, akin to mocha, jasmine or jest.
+Testeranto focuses on specifing stateful logic, which crosses applications, with strong type bindings and using an extended gherkin syntax.

 ### example